ishwar-panchariya/how-to-setup-nodejs-project-with-typescript/README.md

 ```

 ### Step 7
-Open `tsconfig.json` file, copy the following configuration and paste into your file.
+Open `tsconfig.json` file, copy the following configuration and paste it into your file.

 ```
 {